kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/quick-start.md

 ### Automatic retrys

 If any of the calls to your API fail for some reason (promise gets rejected) our hooks will automatically retry for a chance to get the data.
 If that fails multiple times you will get an `error` object which you can then use to show error state inside your app.
-You can find more about this from our [QueryClient topic](/docs/data-service/advanced-topics#query-client).
+You can find more about this from our [DataClient page](/docs/data-service/data-client).